Business owners are humans first, and trying to survive as both during a pandemic has been inexplicably difficult.

 In times like these, where there is no definitive “right” way to stay afloat, it’s important to take note of what succeeding business owners are doing.

-Let’s take a look at the 5 media principles guiding Google through the COVID-19 crisis.
+Let’s take a look at Google’s business model and the 5 media principles guiding them through the COVID-19 crisis.

 1. Constantly making copy changes

 Google has been making changes to all of their creative elements.
 For example, imagery that once showed in-person interactions such as hugs and handshakes has been changed to encourage social distancing.

 They’ve been tediously assessing all of their media buys and looking over each and every campaign, no matter what channel it is or how much money is being spent on it.
 Even search ad copy references to computer viruses (e.g., “virus checks”) have been rephrased.

 Use your best judgment to carefully review all of your visual imagery, tones, keywords, and copy across the web.
 Depending on your industry, humor may or may not be appropriate right now.

 If you’re unsure about how it will be received, take note of what your competitors are doing and the reaction they’re getting on social media.